tomvredeveld/center-of-pressure-analysis-tool/README.md

 ### Issues
 If anything is not working properly in this app, please let me know and add it as an issue or send me an e-mail t.vredeveld [at] hva [dot] nl

-This is a test added by GitHub Desktop